YukiSakamoto/Starbucks_Japan/README.md

-This Ruby-script scrapes Japanese Starbucks webpage.
+This Ruby-script scrapes Japanese Starbucks websites.
 So, I didn't prepare the document written in English, sorry.